 South Africa has one of the highest per-capita crime and murder rates of any country in the world.
 However, the majority of violent crime in South Africa is localized in a small proportion of low-income, marginalized communities.
-While increased enforcement in these dangerous areas is a potential pathway to reducing violent crime, the Western Cape Government in South Africa asked ideas42 to identify other, behaviorally informed solutions to improving safety in South Africa’s low-income communities.
+Increasing law enforcement in areas like these is a common strategy for reducing violent crime–but the Western Cape Government in South Africa asked ideas42 to identify other, behaviorally informed solutions for improving safety in South Africa’s low-income communities.

 Working with the Western Cape’s Department of Community Safety and researchers from the University of Cape Town, we sought to understand the behavioral and psychological factors that might be perpetuating the incidence of violence in these communities.
 We found that young people were sticking with the status quo by spending time in unsafe places, environments where – because of situational factors – they were more likely to both perpetrate crime, and become a victim of crime.

 To try and overcome this tendency to spend time in unsafe environments – especially on weekend evenings when most crime was committed – we designed a computer-based activity-planning tool to help nudge them toward less risky activities.
 This tool drew on behavioral insights that people are:

 - Less likely to go with the status quo option when they are forced to make an active decision about all available options.

 - More likely to follow through on their intended actions when they make public commitments and plan ahead.

 We developed a prototype tool and tested it with young people from Cape Town’s Cape Flats neighborhoods.
 We wanted to assess whether it was more effective than the traditional approach of improving safety awareness in two respects: